bidurbabu/user-card/README.md

-- Uses webpack-dev-server for local development.
+- npm i, npm start and navigate to http://localhost:3000/
-- Very simple React Application
+- Very simple React Application that uses **react scripts**
-- Calls github api to get the github user picture and displays it.
-- Uses webpack.config.js to bundle the script.
-- Has complete babel setup.
-- Perfect example for a end to end react app.
+- Uses plain **redux** not react redux.
+- Best for understaning how the plain redux works